-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 | Amman, Jordan